luc-ta/luc-ta.github.io/_pages/commutative-quandles.md

 The following lemma is straightforward and left to the reader.

 **Lemma 2.1.**
 * _Every Latin rack is an idempotent quasigroup and, in particular, a quandle._
 * _Every commutative rack is Latin and, in particular, a quandle._
+* _Every distributive quasigroup is a Latin quandle._

 **Lemma 2.2** (cf. \[Ba24\])**.**
 * _Let \\( (X,\ast)\\) be a finite commutative magma.
 Then \\(X\\) is cancellative if and only if it is Latin._